 Metacognition is a term used for the methods that can help learners understand how they learn.
 In other words, metacognition means processes created for the learners to 'think' how they 'think'.
 Metacognition helps learners in becoming aware of their individual learning experiences and the activities they involve themselves in their paths toward professional and individual growth.
 Some examples of metacognitive activities include: planning how to perform a learning task, applying appropriate strategies and skills to solve a problem, self-assessment and self-correction as a result of evaluating one's own progress toward completing a task.

 Metacognition is beneficial in student learning because it allows learners to reflect on what they know, who they are, what they wish to know, and how they can reach that point.
 Reflection is an important aspect of learning and teaching.
 Teachers must be reflective in their practice so that they can keep on growing, continue to meet their students’ needs, and evaluate their own growth and skills.
 It is important to motivate students to practice reflection so that they can build their individual reflective practices and develop metacognitive skills to prepare for their future.
+At Structural Learning, we argue that classroom culture is a significant driver for developing metacognitive mindsets.
+If talking about learning is part of your day-to-day classroom practice then your pupils are halfway there.
+Developing a healthy balance of both content knowledge and procedural knowledge is a fundamental classroom challenge.
+We have been helping children develop their knowledge about cognition and how they can manage it more effectively.

 What is the significance of metacognitive strategies in primary schools?